IBM/ibm-streams-with-kafka/README.md

 > **NOTE**: The IBM Streams service is also available on IBM Cloud, and has the product name [IBM Streaming Analytics](https://cloud.ibm.com/catalog/services/streaming-analytics).

 For our Apache Kafka service, we will be using IBM Event Streams on IBM Cloud, which is a high-throughput message bus built on the Kafka platform.
-In the folliwing examples, we will show it as both a source and a target of clickstream data - data that was captured from user clicks as they browsed on-line shopping websites.
+In the following examples, we will show it as both a source and a target of clickstream data - data that was captured from user clicks as they browsed on-line shopping websites.

 ## Flow